-Alternatives to Assumption 2(ii)
+4.1 Alternatives to Assumption 2(ii)

-In this section, we consider alternative conditions of Assumption 2(ii).
-Assumption 2(ii) implies that $\chi_t$ is independent of $Y{t-1}$ conditional on $M_t$ ,
+In this section, we consider alternative conditions of assumption 2(ii).
+Assumption 2(ii) implies that χ_t is independent of Y{t-1} conditional on M_t , M{t-1} and χ{t-1} .

-- 1 $M{t-1}$ and $\chi{t-1}$ .
 There are other alternative "limited feedback" assumptions, which may be suitable for different empirical settings.
-Assumptions 1 and 2 - 3 (i) imply - Assumption 2(ii) implies that the state transition density satisfies
+Assumptions 1 and 2(i) imply

+Assumption 2(ii) implies that the state transition density satisfies
-Alternative "limited feedback" assumptions may be imposed on the density $f{\chi_t, M_t | Y{t-1}, M{t-1}, \chi{t-1}}$ .
-One alternative to Assumption 2(ii) is

-- which is the "limited feedback" assumption used in our earlier study (Hu & Shum, 2013) of identification on single-agent dynamic optimization pro- - blems.
-Both alternatives (Eqs.
-(18) and (19)) can be handled using identification arguments similar to the one in Hu and Shum (2013). - A third alternative to Assumption 2(ii) is
+Alternative "limited feedback" assumptions may be imposed on the density $f{\chi_t, M_t|Y{t-1}, M{t-1}, \chi{t-1}}$.
+One alternative to assumption 2(ii) is which is the "limited feedback" assumption used in our earlier study (Hu and Shum (2013)) of identification on single-agent dynamic optimization problems.
+Both alternatives (18) and (19) can be handled using identification arguments similar to the one in Hu and Shum (2013).

+A third alternative to assumption 2(ii) is

-This alternative can be handled in an identification framework similar to the one used in this chapter.
+This alternative can be handled in an identification framework similar to the one used in this paper.